The Kindergarten program at the OCSB

 Registering for Kindergarten

-If your child will be 4 years old by December 31, 2019, then they are ready to start Kindergarten in September 2019.
-Did you miss Kindergarten Registration Week in January?
-Don’t worry.
-Register anytime by visiting your local OCSB school.
+If your child will be 4 years old by December 31, 2020, then they will be ready to start Kindergarten in September 2020.
+You can register anytime by visiting your local OCSB school, but the OCSB reserves a special week every January for Kindergarten Registration Week in our schools.
 Our registration page will tell you everything you need to know about starting this exciting new journey.

 Why self-regulation spaces are so important